SimeonHristov99/FMI_Graduation_Exams_Information_Systems/README.md

 > **Contributions**: If you want to contribute, send me an email at s.e.hristov99@gmail.com with your GitHub account.
 Alternatively, raise issues and/or submit PRs.

+Notes:

+- solutions to SQL problems are written in PostgreSQL
-Note: Open *.svg* files via browser.
+- *.svg* files can be viewed directly in GitHub or via browser